kristinabrueva/blog/src/data/testimonials/testimonial-3/index.md

 ---
 category: 'testimonials'
-cover: './testimonial-1.jpeg'
+cover: './testimonial-3.jpeg'
-title: 'Jason Wong'
+title: 'Robert Krzysztoforski'
 ---

 Kristina is a highly motivated Consultant with excellent communication skills, a drive for learning and an ability to pick up new technology extremely quickly.